manojsingh2501/MyTravel/README.md

 Written the unit tests using XCTest framework.

-The dependencies are managed with Cocoapods (v1.5.0), so before compiling the project, please run pod install
+The dependencies are managed with Cocoapods, so before compiling the project, please run pod install